HELP SAVE THE FARMLAND IN KEMPTVILLE

 The primary grounds for Judicial Review is that the provincial government broke the law by not abiding by its own Provincial Policy Statements and the local Official Plan, as it is obliged to do under the Planning Act.
 We are therefore challenging the legality of the decision to build a prison in Kemptville and seeking a Prohibition Order which will save the farmland and stop the build.

 Like any legal proceeding, the Judicial Review will cost money; we plan to proceed with incremental steps as shown on the Thermometer graphic below.

-If the Province decides to stop its farmland-destroying, prison-building plan during the course of the Judicial Review process, any surplus money will be used to press the North Grenville Municipality to re-zone the farmland to protect it for future generations, and to register the farmland under the Ontario Farmland Trust to protect it from development in perpetuity.
-From there, the local community could decide the best use(s) for the valuable farmland such as sustainlable community farm models and/or support land back initiatives led by Indigenous peoples.
+If the Province decides to stop its farmland-destroying, prison-building plan during the course of the Judicial Review process, any surplus money will be used to press the North Grenville Municipality to re-zone the farmland to protect it for future generations and to register the farmland under the Ontario Farmland Trust to protect it from development in perpetuity.
+From there, the local community could decide the best use(s) for the valuable farmland, such as sustainable community farm models and/or support land back initiatives led by Indigenous peoples.

 We appreciate your support.

 Coalition Against the Proposed Prison